tylerbutler/engineer/engineer/docs_source/settings.rst

       The absolute URL to your site.
 For example, ``http://tylerbutler.com/``.
 This is used to generate some links in your site, so it should be accurate.
-In general, Engineer generates relative URLs for use internally, but there are some cases, such as the RSS feed, that require the absolute URL.
+In general, Engineer generates relative URLs for use internally, but there are some cases, such as the Atom and RSS feeds, that require the absolute URL.

    .. attribute:: HOME_URL